bhart4278/Project_4_group_4/README.md

 Oana Wright, Brian Hart, Rogelio Cardenas, Adam Butcher

 ## Project Overview
 This project is a web-based application designed to recommend the best dog breed group based on user-selected characteristics.
-It leverages machine learning models, specifically **Random Forest Classifier** and **XGBoost**, to provide accurate predictions.
+We leverage machine learning models, specifically **Random Forest Classifier** and **XGBoost**, to provide accurate predictions.
 The model utilizes 235 distinct dog breeds for training.

 ![Screenshot 2025-03-11 at 6 38 36 PM](https://github.com/user-attachments/assets/bb707bee-fb03-4106-84ce-1458e15a977f)